Laima Vaikule: Public position

-In a 2018 interview to the Ukrainian press, when asked about performing in the Russian-annexed Crimea, Vaikule responded "I won't go there, whatever royalties they offer me" and explained "I'm a citizen of the European Union, I don't have the right to travel there", receiving criticism from Russian Senator Aleksey Pushkov and several Russian cultural figures.
+In August 2018, while touring in Odesa, Vaikule said that she would not perform in Crimea, regardless of the fee offered to her.
+She explained "I'm a citizen of the European Union, I don't have the right to travel there", receiving criticism from Russian Senator Aleksey Pushkov and several Russian cultural figures.
 Vaikule later went on Russian national television, where she said her answer had been misinterpreted and what she meant was that the law forbids her from going to Crimea, not that she would not want to perform there.
 When asked by the anchor, whether she would perform in Crimea if no Latvian law forbade it, Vaikule answered positively.